Erle Stanley Gardner: Life and work

+Gardner's other works

+Beginning in 1937 with the novel The D. A. Calls It Murder, Gardner wrote a companion series reversing the format of the Mason books.
+The protagonist was the resolute district attorney Doug Selby, battling in court against devious attorney Alphonse Baker Carr.
+Prosecutor Selby is portrayed as a courageous and imaginative crime solver; his antagonist Carr is a wily shyster whose clients are invariably "as guilty as hell."

+In 1939, under the pen name A. A. Fair, Gardner launched a series of novels about the private detective firm Cool and Lam.

+After World War II Gardner also published a few short stories for the "glossies" (magazines) such as Collier's, Sports Afield, and Look, but most of his postwar magazine contributions were nonfiction articles on travel, Western history, and forensic science.
+Gardner's readership was a broad and international one, including the English novelist Evelyn Waugh, who in 1949 called Gardner the best living American writer.
+He also created characters for various radio programs, including Christopher London (1950), starring Glenn Ford, and A Life in Your Hands (1949–1952).

+Personal interests and causes

-He had a lifelong fascination with Baja California and wrote a series of nonfiction travel accounts describing his extensive explorations of the peninsula by boat, truck, airplane, and helicopter.
+Gardner had a lifelong fascination with Baja California and wrote a series of nonfiction travel accounts describing his extensive explorations of the peninsula by boat, truck, airplane, and helicopter.

 Gardner devoted thousands of hours to the Court of Last Resort, in collaboration with his many friends in the forensic, legal, and investigative communities.
 The project sought to review and, when appropriate, reverse miscarriages of justice against criminal defendants who had been convicted because of poor legal representation, abuse, misinterpretation of forensic evidence, or careless or malicious actions of police or prosecutors.
 The resulting 1952 book earned Gardner his only Edgar Award, in the Best Fact Crime category, and was later made into a TV series, The Court of Last Resort.

 Personal life

-In 1912, Gardner wed Natalie Frances Talbert (16 July 1885 – 26 February 1968).
-Their only child, Natalie Grace Gardner (January 25, 1913 — 29 February 2004), was born in Ventura, California.
+In 1912, Gardner wed Natalie Frances Talbert (July 16, 1885 – February 26, 1968).
+Their only child, Natalie Grace Gardner (January 25, 1913 — February 29, 2004), was born in Ventura, California.
 Gardner and his wife separated in the early 1930s, but did not divorce, and in fact their marriage lasted 56 years, until Natalie's death in 1968.
-After that, Gardner married his secretary, Agnes "Jean" Bethell (née Walter; 19 May 1902 – 5 December 2002), the daughter of Ida Mary Elizabeth Walter (née Itrich; 24 December 1880 – 3 March 1961).
+After that, Gardner married his secretary, Agnes "Jean" Bethell (née Walter; May 19, 1902 – December 5, 2002), the daughter of Ida Mary Elizabeth Walter (née Itrich; December 24, 1880 – March 3, 1961).

-Through his daughter, Gardner had two grandchildren: Valerie Joan Naso (née McKittrick; 19 August 1941 – 12 November 2007) and Alan G. McKittrick.
+Through his daughter, Gardner had two grandchildren: Valerie Joan Naso (née McKittrick; August 19, 1941 – November 12, 2007) and Alan G. McKittrick.

 Gardner's widow died in 2002, aged 100, in San Diego.
 She was a member of Jehovah's Witnesses.
 She was survived by her brother, Norman Walter.